Oluwasetemi/school_of_engineering_v4/slides.md

 - <kbd>&lt;hr /&gt;</kbd>: Creates a horizontal rule (a line).
 - <kbd>&lt;input /&gt;</kbd>: Defines an input field.
 - <kbd>&lt;meta /&gt;</kbd>: Provides metadata about the HTML document.
-- <kbd>&lt;link /&gt;</kbd>: Defines the relationship between a document and an external resource (most commonly used to link to stylesheets).
+- <kbd>&lt;link /&gt;</kbd>: Defines the relationship between a document and an external resource (most commonly used to link to stylesheets). and many more.

 ---
 hideInToc: true
 ---

 # More on the Self Closing Tags and Difference between `tags` and `elements`

 <div />

-The closing tag is the same tag as the opening tag, preceded by a slash.
+The closing system of a self-closing tag is appending the slash before the last `>`.
+It is required in HTML 5 Spec Validation.

+In HTML5, the closing slash is optional, and self-closing tags can be written without it.
+However, for compatibility with XML parsers, it is sometimes included.
+XHTML requires the self-closing tags to include the closing slash to comply with XML standards.

-Examples of html element that are self-closing includes `img`, `input`, `br`, `hr` and others.
+More html element that are self-closing includes `area`, `base`, `col`, `embed`, `source`, `track`, `wbr`.

+HTML can be categorized to block and inline element.
+Block elements typically start on a new line and take up the full width available.
+Inline elements do not start on a new line and only take up as much width as necessary using the size of its content. `div` is a block element while `span` is an inline element.
+Multiple inline element can stay on a block.

 Elements and tags aren't the exact same thing, though many people use the terms interchangeably.
 The tag name is the content in the angle brackets.
 The tag includes the angle brackets and the name of the element.
 In this case, `<h1>`.
 An "element" is the opening and closing tags, and all the content between those tags, including nested elements.

 Note: Browsers do not display the tags.
 The tags are used to interpret the content of the page.

-HTML can be categorized to block and inline element.
-Block elements typically start on a new line and take up the full width available.
-Inline elements do not start on a new line and only take up as much width as necessary using the size of its content. `div` is a block element while `span` is an inline element.
-Multiple inline element can stay on a block.

-In HTML5, the closing slash is optional, and self-closing tags can be written without it.
-However, for compatibility with XML parsers, it is sometimes included.
-XHTML requires the self-closing tags to include the closing slash to comply with XML standards.

 ---
 hideInToc: true